Oxko/meghna-hugo/exampleSite/content/english/guidance/simple-blog-post-1.md

 You feel that you don't have enough harmony in your home atmosphere, you feel the need to reallocate energies

-This is a general advise on the house itselef and its functionalities to suit the residents, from Feng Shui view.
+This is a general advise on the house itseдf and its functionalities to suit the residents, from Feng Shui view.

 What type of Feng Shui plans does this include?
 1. A layout of your home based on Feng Shui